What To Do If You Are the Executor of a Will

 It might be tempting to make early distributions to make certain members of your family happy, but that’s where you can get into trouble.
 As an executor, you can be held liable if you make distributions too soon before taxes or creditors are paid.
 Adhere strictly to the timeline that the law enforces.
 Your lawyer can help you with this.

-Emotions will run high after the death of a family member.
-Everyone has a different idea of what the deceased would’ve wanted, and your decisions for how to proceed — even if they’re verbatim from the will — won’t always be popular.
+Emotions are naturally high after a loved one dies and it’s common for family members and other beneficiaries to have different ideas of what the deceased might have wanted.
+Some of your decisions on how to proceed — even if they’re verbatim from the will — won’t always be popular.
 As an executor of a will, your role becomes more complicated if you’re also a beneficiary.
 As both the executor and beneficiary, your judgment and ability to be fair can come into question.

 The best thing you can do is be completely transparent.
 Make sure everyone involved understands that the decisions you’re making are based on the deceased’s estate planning and what the estate entails.
 When everyone is over-informed, there will be less miscommunication and confusion and more time for imperative tasks — like determining how to prepare to file the death tax.